emuvi/emuvi/README.md

 ---

 My professional career is marked by the constant search for synergy between technology and wisdom.
-Guided by a structured philosophical thinking and a keen intuition, I seek, through this art, to conceive, develop and collaborate in the implementation of innovative solutions across a wide range of platforms and fields of application.
+Guided by structured philosophical thinking and a keen intuition, I seek, through this art, to conceive, develop and collaborate in the implementation of innovative solutions across a wide range of platforms and fields of application.
 My approach is characterized by a holistic perspective, capable of analyzing challenges from concrete technical aspects to the most abstract concepts.
-My work consists of transforming data into actionable information, knowledge and intelligence.
+My work consists of facilitating technology, information, knowledge, intelligence and wisdom.
 My motto is "From Technology to Wisdom: Solutions with Knowledge and Intelligence through the Power of Information and Consciousness".
-With extensive experience in both the public and private sectors, a solid academic background and a substantial continuous learning, I always aim for a high level of competence in both conception and leadership, integrated into the management of consistent projects.
+With extensive experience in both the public and private sectors, a solid academic background and substantial continuous learning, I always aim for a high level of competence in both conception and leadership, integrated into the management of consistent projects.